-\Reduced Pricing is available to those who qualify.
+Reduced Pricing is available for those who qualify: Breakfast: \$.30 Lunch: \$.40

-Breakfast - \$.30 Lunch - \$.40

-\Free/Reduced Price applications are available at each school office and can be filled out ANYTIME during the school year.
+Free/Reduced price applications are available at each school office and can be filled out ANYTIME during the school year.

 Applications must be turned in every single year in order to be considered for this benefit.
 Benefits do expire each school year.

-Effective the 2022-2023 school year, all students with a balance of \$3 or more will receive notification of the charge.
+EFFECTIVE the 2023-2024 school year, all students with a balance of \$3 or more will receive notification of the charge.
 Students may accumulate NO MORE than 4 charged meals.
-Students who meet this threshold will be given an alternative lunch and the account will be charged \$1.50 for the meal until the balance is paid in full.
+Students who meet this threshold will be given an alternative lunch and the account will be charged full price for the meal until the balance is paid in full.
 Students with money in hand will not be denied a regular meal despite an outstanding balance.

 Charges are NOT PERMITTED for a la carte items with the exception of milk for packed lunches.
-Students wishing to purchase a la carte items with money in hand and have a balance of \$3 or more will not be permitted to purchase such item.
+Students wishing to purchase a la carte items with money in hand and have a balance of \$3 or more will not be permitted to purchase such items.
+Students who are delinquent often will have their account frozen from purchasing any a la carte items.
 Balances on lunch accounts fall into the category of debt including library fines, class dues and other categorical dues/fines.
 Failure to pay debt could result in loss of student parking privileges, field trips and other student activities.